 A paper map, mapping on your phone, tablet or, better yet, a quality graph with a good map card.

-Have you ever taken a topo map and marked up the contour lines so you can see those good spots?
+Have you ever taken a topo map and marked up the contour lines so you can see those suitable spots?

-Marking up a map is great for sitting at your table but what about when your running down the lake?
+Marking up a map is great for sitting at your table, but what about when you’re running down the lake?

-You’re on the lake catching them on main lake long tapering points.
+You’re on the lake catching them on the main lake with long tapering points.
 How do you locate the next spot to try?
-What about flats in a creek channel or an off shore hump.
+What about flats in a creek channel or an off shore hump?

-What about when you find that killer spot how hard is it to locate something similar?
+What about when you find killer spot?
+How hard is it to locate something similar?

-If your running Garmin they have a feature called depth shading where you can color depth ranges and see at a glance the area, you’re at and easily locate similar fish catching areas.
+If you’re running Garmin they have a feature called depth shading where you can color depth ranges and see at a glance the area, you’re at and easily locate similar fish catching areas.

-I use depth shading in couple ways one is to set the lake level on a lake that is low so I can see the shore line (some lakes you can set the level) and potential hazards or two is to locate new places to fish.
+I use color depth shading in a couple of ways.
+One is to set the lake level on a lake that is low so I can see the shoreline (some lakes you can set the level) and potential hazards, or two is to locate unknown places to fish.

-When the depths are colored its really easy to locate a similar area or find that spot you never knew was there.
+When the depths are colored-shaded, it’s really easy to locate a similar area or find that spot you never knew was there.

 I run a Garmin EchoMap Ultra and use depth shading every time I hit a lake.

-You can preset a variety of depths then turn them on and off for different bodies of water.
-Say lake X is at full pool you lace the setting as preset then lake Y is 20 feet low you can just turn off the first setting or adjust them.
+You can preset a variety of depths, then turn them on and off for different bodies of water.
+Say lake X is at full pool.
+You place the setting as preset, then lake Y is 20 feet low.
+You can just turn off the first setting or adjust them.

 The get there: Tap Menu then Layers – Water – Depth Shading Tap the color bar and then adjust the depth and the color you’d like that depth to be.